BostonBSD/BostonBSD/README.md

 >*The one who makes the decision is superseded by the one who is faced with the result.*

+>*His statue is at the top of a mountain, her statue is at the bottom.
+They exist in perpetuity, equally, until the end of humanity.*

 <!---
 BostonBSD/BostonBSD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.